chandlerwall/Wiselo/README.md

 ### Mutability and Persistence

-The design and types support mutations, but the toy nature of the application prevents editing or persistence (the data never changes).
+The design and types support mutation, but the toy nature of the application prevents editing or persistence (the data never changes).

 ### Additional Device Support